pablorgarcia/pablorgarcia.github.io/README.md

 - Responsive web design, mobile first.
 - All the content is flexible.
 To scale it only change the body font size `--font-size-base`.
 - The layout styles changes depending on the hour of the day that is accessed.
-From the 8h until the 20h is rendered "at-day" class on body tag, for the other hours is rendered "at-night" class.
+From the 8h until the 20h is rendered `at-day` class on body tag, for the other hours is rendered `at-night` class.
 - To manage both layouts are using CSS native variables, `var(some-property)`, in the same way as SCSS or SASS.

 ### Performance